 ARTstor is a digital Library of nearly one million images in the areas of art, architecture, the humanities and social sciences.
 To find images of the Middle-East, browse by geographical area.

-This digital collection gives access to several thousand prints and photographs contained in works from the 17th century to the beginning of the 20th century.
+The Middle East in Early Prints and Photographs gives access to several thousand prints and photographs contained in works from the 17th century to the beginning of the 20th century.
 These include books illustrated with prints or photographs, photograph albums, and archival compilations; the processes represented range from engravings to lithographs, and from salt prints to heliogravures.

-Web-based archives that displays a broad range of Palestine posters in a searchable format with each poster translated and interpreted.
+The Palestine Poster Project Archives is a web-based archives that displays a broad range of Palestine posters in a searchable format with each poster translated and interpreted.
 Titles included are from the Liberation Graphics collection, the Library of Congress, the Central Zionist Archives in Jerusalem, the International Institute of Social History in Amsterdam, Yale University, the University of Chicago and a host of other sources.
 Currently, archives contains 5593 posters and 1237 artists

-This University of Texas at Austin Libraries website offers access to a great number of their historical maps which have been digitized.
+Perry-Castañeda Library Map Collection gives access to a great number of their historical maps which have been digitized.
 It also provides a lengthy list of links to some other historical maps websites.
 Both their digital collection of historical maps and the list of websites can be browsed by geographic region (Africa / Middle East).

 UNRWA Photo and film archive for Palestine Refugees consists of images and films taken by UNRWA photographers (and their predecessors) throughout the tumultuous second half of the twentieth century and start of the twenty-first.
 It includes iconic images of Palestinians having to leave their homes, in 1948; the establishment of refugee camps, in the 1950s; the second flight, in 1967; the hostilities in Lebanon; and the unrest from the second half of the 1980s to the early twenty-first century.